xnaveira/foreman-host-builder/README.md

 This package contains a script that uses the python-foreman module to build a set of hosts in foreman

+IMPORTANT: At the moment it is only tested with vmware and ovirt backends.
+Amazon and Google are under development.

 * foreman-host-builder.py

 The configuration resides in the file *config.cfg*.